def-fun/rtm2/README.md

 Unlike [similar projects'](#Similar_works) transferring every frame to clients, rtm2 send frames and notices to clients using [websocket protocol](https://en.wikipedia.org/wiki/WebSocket) only when motion🏃 detected.
 It can send data real-time and avoid unnecessary traffic transfer.

-There are many motion detecting projects that combined openCV with web.
+There are many motion detecting projects that combined openCV with network.
 As far as I know, clients get frames that captured by openCV in the way of solutions shown below, mainly.

  **1. ajax/xhr polling** <br>
  clients(browser) send query to server every N seconds: